SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: SpyHammer Evaluation

 We make the main observation that the absolute temperature estimations are very accurate for most of the DRAM modules.
-All modules we tested show an error lower than \SI{2.5}{\celsius} for $90^{\mathrm{th}}$ percentile.
-We conclude that 1) using a regression model from the same victim DRAM module provides accurate results, and 2) a polynomial regression model is enough to accurately estimate absolute temperatures in most modules.
+All modules we tested show an error lower than \SI{2.5}{\celsius} for $90^{\mathrm{th}}$ percentile \lois{of the error distribution}.
+We conclude that 1) using a regression model from the victim DRAM module provides accurate results, and 2) a polynomial regression model is enough to accurately estimate absolute temperatures in most modules.

-{\bf \gls{ber} Variations in Different DRAM Regions.} To make the attack less intrusive and simple (i.e., reduce the probability of being detected), an attacker can monitor the \gls{ber} in a smaller DRAM region to reduce the number of RowHammer accesses.
-We study if different DRAM regions within a DRAM module have a similar \gls{ber} behavior.
-Figure~\ref{fig:BERreg} shows the correlation between the \gls{ber} and the temperature, for 48 different DRAM regions of 4MB, for all DRAM modules we test.

-We make two observations.
-First, the correlation of \gls{ber} with temperature follows the same trend for all regions we test (i.e., the curves for different regions within the same module are similar).
-Second, the variation on absolute \gls{ber} values across different regions is reasonably small for all DRAM modules.

-We conclude that the attacker can use any region in memory to perform the attack, which simplifies the requirements of the attack (i.e., no need for reverse engineering the physical location of the memory region to find an appropriate region).
+{\bf BER Variations in Different DRAM Regions.} We conclude that the attacker can use any region in memory to perform the attack, which simplifies the requirements of the attack (i.e., no need for reverse engineering the physical location of the memory region to find an appropriate region).

-{\bf Sensitivity to Different Region Sizes.} To improve performance and reduce the probability of the attack to be detected, the attacker can reduce the size of the DRAM region used for performing the attack.
-Figure~\ref{fig:regionSize} shows the mean error of the temperature change estimated by the polynomial regression model, for different region sizes from 512 rows (4MB) to 24k rows (192MB).
-The the color of the bars represents the two threat models we evaluate: 1) spying on relative temperature changes, and 2) spying on absolute temperatures.
+{\bf Sensitivity to Different Region Sizes.} To improve performance and reduce the probability of the attack being detected, the attacker can reduce the size of the DRAM region used for performing the attack.
+Figure~\ref{fig:regionSize} shows the mean error of the temperature change estimated by the polynomial regression model for different region sizes from 512 rows (4MB) to 24k rows (192MB).
+The color of the bars represents the two \lois{evaluated threat models}: 1) spying on relative temperature changes, and 2) spying on absolute temperatures.